Lecture Topic: Read This Before

 following words: many, most, much.

-By avoiding the above infractions you will receive higher
+By avoiding the above infractions

-grades.
-Understand that my first order of business as your teacher is to rid
+you will receive higher grades.
+Understand that my first order of business as

-your prose of anything on the list above.
-The upshot is that academic writing
+your teacher is to rid your prose of anything on the list above.
+The upshot is

-includes the other items on the list.
+relaxed that it includes the other items on the list.

 Things to make certain to do: